Distributed Simultaneous Inference in Generalized Linear Models via Confidence Distribution: Simulation Studies

-The six methods are compared thoroughly on the performance of variable selection and statistical inference.
-The evaluation metrics for variable selection include the sensitivity and specificity of identifying truly non-zero coefficients.
-The evaluation criteria for statistical inference include mean squared error, absolute bias, coverage probability and asymptotic standard error.
-Since the conventional lasso method and the majority voting method do not provide inference, coverage probability and standard error are not reported.
-As discussed above, we use the conventional generalised linear regression estimator, $\hat{\beta}_{full}$, as our golden standard in the comparison.
-In order to use the best performance results of the majority voting method, in the comparison, we choose its threshold $\omega$ in \eqref{eqn:chen} such that the sum of sensitivity and specificity is maximised.
-Computation times of the six methods are also reported.
-The computation time for the partition-free methods includes the time spent on reading all sub-datasets.
-The computation time for the distributed methods is estimated by summing the maximum time of distributed execution via parallel computing and the time used to combine results.
-All simulation experiments are conducted on a standard Linux cluster.
+All methods are compared thoroughly on the performance of variable selection, statistical inference and computation time.
+The evaluation metrics for variable selection include the sensitivity and specificity of correctly identifying non-zero coefficients.
+The evaluation metrics for statistical inference include mean squared error, absolute bias, coverage probability and asymptotic standard error of coefficients in the signal set $\mathcal{A}_0$ and the non-signal set $\mathcal{A}_0^c$, respectively.
+Coverage probabilities and standard errors are not reported for the majority voting method since it does not provide inference.
+We use results from the centralized MLE, $\hat{\bbeta}_{mle}$, as our gold standard in all comparisons.
+In order to ensure the best variable selection results of the majority voting method, we carefully select $\omega$ in $\hat{\bbeta}_{mv}$ such that the sum of sensitivity and specificity is maximized.
+The computation time of all methods includes the time taken to read data from disks to memory and the time taken by numerical calculations.
+Under the divide-and-combine setting with $K>1$, computation time is reported as the sum of the maximum time used among parallelized jobs and the time used to combine results. { All shrinkage estimates are obtained by applying the R package \verb|glmnet| with tuning parameter $\lambda_k$ selected to yield the smallest average 10-fold cross-validated error.} All simulation experiments are conducted by R software on a standard Linux cluster with 16 GB of random-access memory per CPU.